-Evaluating Whether to Seek Discovery of Putative Class Members; Leveraging Evidence at Certification, Settlement and Trial
+Evaluating Whether to Seek Discovery of Class Members; Leveraging Evidence at Certification, Settlement, and Trial

 Recording of a 90-minute CLE webinar with Q&A

 This CLE webinar will prepare defense counsel to evaluate whether and how to pursue discovery of absent class members in class litigation.
-The panel will discuss the courts’ varying positions on permitting absent class member discovery, when to request discovery from putative class members, the type of discovery to request, how many absent class members to seek out for discovery, and strategies to leverage evidence obtained during certification, settlement and trial.
+The panel will discuss the courts' varying positions on permitting absent class member discovery, when to request discovery from putative class members, the discovery to request, how many absent class members to seek for discovery, and strategies to leverage evidence obtained during certification, settlement, and trial.